DataDog/documentation/content/en/logs/log_collection/android.md

 ## Setup

 1. Add the Gradle dependency by declaring the library as a dependency in the module-level `build.gradle` file.
-Replace `x.x.x` with the latest version of [dd-sdk-android][2].
+Make sure to replace `x.x.x` in the following example with the latest version of [dd-sdk-android][2].

     ```groovy
     dependencies {